Shomurod01/Probabilistic_Solutions/List_06/solution_02.md

 # Problem 2 — Four Regions of a Sample Space

-## 🔑 Key Terms Explained

-Before we start, let's make sure the vocabulary is clear.

----

-### 🎫 What is a "ticket"?

-When a customer has a problem, they submit a **support ticket** — basically a written request for help.

-> **Example:** "My software keeps crashing" or "I forgot my password"

----

 ### 🔧 Technical ticket (T)

 A ticket is **technical** if the problem involves software, hardware, systems, or anything that requires technical expertise to solve.